 In the 19th century, the research on the structure of the atom was yielding incomprehensible results.
 Scientists worldwide were astounded by the revelations.
 However, this also stoked up the desire to find out more about the atom and thus the nature of the universe.

 It is remarkable though that amidst this research, a very fundamental particle – the neutron was not discovered till 1932!
 In 1920, Ernest Rutherford pointed out the disparity between the atomic number and the atomic mass of atoms.

 Why does Helium (Z=2) have mass four times that of hydrogen (Z=1)?
 It was known that electrons don’t have significant mass.
 So all the mass of an atom comprises the mass of its protons.
 If Helium has 2 protons and hydrogen has 1, then ideally, the mass of helium should be double that of hydrogen.
 So, why is it that helium is four times heavier than hydrogen?

-Thus, Rutherford had conceptualised that there was a possibility of existence of some other particle, which is electrically neutral, which is a component of the nucleus.
-But there was no solid evidence to prove that.
+Thus, Rutherford conceptualized that there was a possibility of the existence of some other particle, which is electrically neutral and is a component of the nucleus.
+However, there was no solid evidence to prove that.

-James Chadwick, who was working with Rutherford in Cavendish lab , was assigned the task of finding out the neutral particle, which Rutherford had predicted earlier.
+James Chadwick, who was working with Rutherford, was assigned the task of finding out the neutral particle, which Rutherford had predicted earlier.

 References and further reading –